Skip to content

 Access controlManage Tallyfy permissions from your identity provider

-Auto-provisioningNew users get Tallyfy accounts on first SSO login
+Auto-provisioningNew users get Tallyfy accounts on first SSO login (once your domain is verified)

 Consistent policiesSame password complexity and session rules across all systems